10 Ways to Stick to a Healthy Eating Plan

 In fact, changing only diet-- like what most people do-- may actually interfere with establishing a consistent exercise routine.

 Psychologically if you see, you are more likely to care if you are putting a lot of efforts into something.

-I started going to zumba classes back in February of 2018, and at the same time, I became very conscious about what goes in my body and in what amount.
+I started going to zumba classes back in February of 2018.
+During that time I became very conscious about what goes in my body and in what amount.
 Me going to the gym for any purpose was an achievement in itself because my old self could never imagine myself inside a gym following instructions.
-And when I did join, I felt it would be a complete insult to my efforts if I don't eat right.
+So when I did join, I felt it would be a complete insult to my efforts if I don't eat right.
 I started eating more fruits, and my choices in terms of food became very healthy.

 It's best if you start the diet and exercise plans together, rather than individually.

 According to the same research, the second best option is to start exercising first.